RoboticsLabURJC/2019-tfg-jorge-cruz/README.md

 # 2019-tfg-jorge_cruz

+# WEEK 2
+I continue solving examples of vision behavioral in robotics.
+Now I'll solve the exercise ***PiBot Follow Ball***.
+That's my solution:

+[WORKING ON IT]

 # WEEK 1
 Let's start!
 I have started by checking some Python tutorials and familiarizing with the JdeRobot Kibotics interface.
-To that end, I have solved the Follow Line exercise.
+To that end, I have solved the ***Formula 1 Follow Line*** exercise.
 This is a short summary of how I solved it:

 Get images from the car - Image filtered by red values

 ![img](/docs/[FL]Camera_RGB.png) ![img](/docs/[FL]Camera_HSV.png)